-The Community and Design Committee considered the implications of a downtown facility on urban development, together with those community and design considerations critical to planning a new sports/entertainment complex of considerable scale.
-It consisted of a cross-section of community leaders representing the arts, business, educational institutions, police and social agencies with an interest in downtown revitalization.
-(See Appendix C.)
+The Community and Design Subcommittee considered the implications of a downtown facility on urban development, together with community and design considerations critical to planning a new sports/ entertainment facility of considerable scale.
+Membership consisted of a cross-section of community leaders representing the arts, business, educational institutions, police and social agencies with an interest in downtown revitalization (see Appendix C.)

-As the committee explored issues and design principles, it reached an over-arching conclusion that formed the basis of more detailed discussions of community and design issues:
+As the subcommittee explored issues and design principles, it reached an over-arching conclusion that formed the basis of more detailed discussions of community and design issues:

-If a new sports/entertainment facility is to be built, it must serve broader needs of the community and stimulate further development and revitalization.
+If a new sports/entertainment facility is to be built, it must serve the broader needs of the community and stimulate further development and revitalization.

-The committee concluded that it is essential that such a facility support downtown revitalization and development - and not be treated as an isolated project.
+The subcommittee concluded that it is essential for such a facility to support downtown revitalization and development - and not be treated as an isolated project.
 This view was strongly endorsed by the Leadership Committee.